Rashid Farooqui

-Rashid Farooqui is a Pakistani actor who appears in Pakistani films and television series.
+Rashid Farooqui is a Pakistani films television and theatre actor.
 He is known for his villainous roles, such as Inspector Ibrahim in Laal Kabootar.

 Career

-Rashid Farooqui started his career as a theatre actor and later became a television actor.
+Rashid Farooqui started his acting career in theatre and later became a television actor.
 He has appeared in various television series and telefilms in Pakistan, including the telefilms Too Late, The Reformer, and Shahrukh Khan Ki Maut (2005).
-Farooqui made his Lollywood debut in Mehreen Jabbar's drama film Ramchand Pakistani (2008), in which he played the lead role and got nominated for the Lux Style Award for Best Actor (Male).
+Farooqui made his Lollywood debut in Mehreen Jabbar's drama film Ramchand Pakistani (2008), in which he played the lead role and got nominated for the Lux Style Award for Best Actor.
 In 2009, Farooqui appeared in Insha'Allah, followed by Maalik (2016).
-He has also made an appearance in Zindagi Kitni Haseen Hay (2016).
+He has also made an appearance in the 2016 film Zindagi Kitni Haseen Hay.